 (4) A reference in the Agvet Code of this jurisdiction to a provision of section 8A of the Agricultural and Veterinary Chemicals (Administration) Act has effect as if it were a reference in that provision as applying by force of subsection (1) of this section.

-[Section 23A inserted by No. 20 of 2006 s.
+[Section 23A inserted: No. 20 of 2006 s.
 195.]

 24. Commonwealth Minister may give directions in exceptional circumstances